-The MN Sudden Infant Death (SID) Center at Children’s Hospitals and Clinics of Minnesota stays current on these research findings and also partners with state and other agencies to track and prevent sudden infant deaths statewide.
+The MN Sudden Infant Death (SID) Center at Children’s Minnesota stays current on these research findings and also partners with state and other agencies to track and prevent sudden infant deaths statewide.

 Studies continue to support the view that SID deaths occur when multiple risks are present at the same time.
 This is referred to as the Triple-Risk Model:

 Image from F Trachtenberg, et al. Risk factor changes for Sudden Infant Death Syndrome after initiation of back-to-sleep campaign.
 Pediatrics 2012; 129:630-638.

 - Vulnerable infant.
 The first key element of the triple-risk model suggests an infant with an underlying defect or abnormality, which makes the baby vulnerable.
 In this model, certain pathophysiological factors (e.g., defects in the parts of the brain that control respiration or heart rate, and that occur during early life) explain vulnerability to sudden infant death.
 Two important studies described below examine the biological vulnerabilities of brain abnormalities and low levels of serotonin.